MostDeadDeveloper/BatiBot-The-Discord-Bot/README.md

 - Congratulations!
 You've just made your first pull request.

 - Note : A pull request is where we evaluate and finalize your submitted work, and make any possible changes.
 In the industry, this process is also known as       "code review".
 - To learn more about how to make a pull request you can refer to this link for the official guide: https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request
-- Or you can watch this tutorial

 # Future Changes and Wants
     - Make Bot Mode like an actual bot, reacting to common messages that needs to be responded.